gregsaun/BearExxa-V2/doc/design_goals.md

 The back of the motor is almost empty inside, it has been made thicker to accommodate a connector.
 Like this, we reduce the maintenance time and so be quicker to restart printing.

-Finally, the motor specs are optimized for original Prusa printers to provide a safe amount of torque on all occasions as well as keeping the motor cold.
+Finally, the motor specs are optimized for original Prusa printers to provide a safe amount of torque on all occasions as well as keeping the motor cold for long PLA prints in enclosure.
 We chose a motor that has just enough torque to grind the filament in case of a blockage.
-This is to avoid problems where the spool or the filament path has lots of friction (didn't we all have a failed print due to this?), to fight slightly wrong settings that could force on the hotend's flow or, to resolve a small heat creep or, why not to later automate things like cold pulls.
+This is to avoid problems where the spool or the filament path has lots of friction (didn't we all have a failed print due to this?), to fight slightly non-optimal settings that could force on the hotend's flow, to resolve a small heat creep or, why not, to later automate things like cold pulls.
 We believe that a finished print is always better than a failed one that will be sent to trash (even if the quality is a bit below what you wanted to achieve).

 ### Usability and maintenance